heroku/heroku-buildpack-ruby/README.md

 To enable static assets being served on the dyno, [rails3_serve_static_assets](http://github.com/pedro/rails3_serve_static_assets) is installed by default.
 If the [execjs gem](http://github.com/sstephenson/execjs) is detected then [node.js](http://github.com/joyent/node) will be vendored.
 The `assets:precompile` rake task will get run if no `public/manifest.yml` is detected.
 See [this article](http://devcenter.heroku.com/articles/rails31_heroku_cedar) on how rails 3.1 works on cedar.

+#### Asset Compilation Cache

+To greatly speed up deploys when your assets are unchanged, the buildpack caches your precompiled assets between deploys.
+Usually this is a seamless process.
+If your cache becomes stale (for example, when a gem updates its assets), you can force the buildpack to recompile by adding a newline to any file in your app/assets directory.

 Hacking
 -------